 Pre-European Māori were one of few societies NOT TO have manufactured or used psychoactive substances.
 Early Māori petitioned Parliament for the total prohibition of alcohol.

-Many Marae are rightly concerned about waipiro/alcohol use in their communities and the harm it causes.
-Many have taken strong action to provide a healthy and safe environment for all to thrive.
+Many Marae have taken strong action to provide a healthy and safe environment for all to thrive.

 Both iwi-based or urban Marae have developed policies in relation to alcohol use at the Marae.
 Some have gone further and sought to identify persons and their whānau who may need support in relation to alcohol use.

-- In 2016/17, Māori males are 1.7 times more likely to be hazardous drinkers than non-Māori males
+In 2019/20, Māori males were 1.6 times more likely to be hazardous drinkers than non-Māori males.

-Rates of hazardous drinking among Māori women continue to increase.
+Rates of hazardous drinking among Māori women increased substantially from 2011 to 2016.

 Māori are more likely to experience alcohol-related harm than non-Māori.
 Young Māori males are more negatively impacted by living in close proximity to alcohol outlets than European young males - the reason for this is currently unknown.

-Biological differences between Māori and non-Māori do not explain the inequities that Māori face in relation to alcohol - wider society should be the focus in explaining the differences in harm.
+Biological differences between Māori and non-Māori do not explain the inequities that Māori face in relation to alcohol - wider societal and environmental factors must be the focus in preventing and reducing harm.

 Costs outweigh revenue from alcohol tax